vromero/activemq-artemis-docker/README.md

 You can find how to run this image in the section *Running the image*.
 Beware as the default configuration is not recommended for production usage, at the very least you'll want to set your own login and password.
 This is described with detail in section *Setting the username and password*.
-It's likely that you'll also want to set some customized memory limits, this is described in *Setting the memory values*.
+In case you also want to set some customized memory limits, this is described in *Setting the memory values*.

 ActiveMQ Artemis typically persists the queue state to disk.
 In order to leverage the most of your